apiscopo/tedata/README.md

 ### Reporting issues and debugging

 The package has extensive logging which should help me identify where things went wrong if you encounter a problem.
+Please not that there are fleeting errors that can occur with webscraping based approaches and you should have multiple attempts at running an operation before concluding there is an issue with the package.
 Please log an issue or pull request and send me your logfile if you run into a problem. logfiles are stored in `/src/tedata/logs`.

 ### Troubleshooting

+Webscraping-based approaches to data acquisition can have errors resulting from the complexities of HTTP and browser interactions, which will not occur with consistent reproducibility.
+Due to the dynamic nature of web pages, network conditions, and browser states, errors that appear during one scraping attempt may not occur in subsequent attempts.

+*It is recommended to make at least 3 attempts at an operation before concluding that an error is a legitimate issue with the package.*

 There are a number of webdriver based errors that you may run into when attempting to download data.
 Generally, this is a result of stale webdriver objects being re-used.
 Create a new webdriver object and attempt the data download again.
 We create a new webdriver object by setting ```use_existing_driver = False``` on initilization of any of the webdriver containing objects such as ```TE_Scaper``` or ```search_TE```.
 If you encounter an error like this when using ```scrape_chart``` function, be sure to provide no webdriver or scraper object as a keyword argument and set ```use_existing_driver = False```.
 This will create a fresh webdriver when run.
 Sometimes it does work when re-using the same scraper object though, so can be worth trying.